3dkrender/WAX_CS_Template/README.md

 This template is provided as is, without any warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.

-The template is for educational purposes and is not an out-of-the-box tool.
+The template is for educational purposes and **is not an out-of-the-box tool**.
 It needs to be customised to meet the desired requirements in each case.

 For this reason it is necessary for the developer to have knowledge in Typescript and, specifically, in the use of services such as: